 I am a photographer and book artist who enjoys creating as well as collecting photobooks and occasionally write commentaries about them.
-The photobooks that are of interest to me are contemporary investigations that cover a broad range of photographic projects, series and monographic subjects.
-I will occasionally provide news about photographic book publishing and photobook events as well as feathering a particular photobook design.
+The photobooks that are of interest to me are contemporary investigations that cover a broad range of photographic projects, themes and subjects.
+I may provide news about photographic book publishing and photobook events as well as feathering a particular photobook design.
 My book commentaries are published on a totally random & infrequent basis.
 I am also a contributor for Emaho e-magazine as their specialist on America photobooks; photographers who are from America, photographers now living in America or the subject of the photobook is some aspect of America.

 For comments, questions and book review submission inquiries, I can be reached at email@example.com

 My selection of More Interesting Photobooks for 2013 was published in photo-eye magazine’s Best PhotoBooks of 2013.
 Previously I was a contributing photobook reviewer for photo-eye magazine.

 In late 2013 I self-published an artist book Pine Lake in a limited edition of 25, which is now out-of-print.

 Early 2013 I was a contributing curator for the 10×10 American Photobooks as well as to the stiff-cover catalog 10×10 American Photobooks, for a touring exhibition that was in NYC, Pittsburgh and Tokyo.